aisingapore/PeekingDuck/docs/source/training_pipeline/02_configuring_training_parameters/index.rst

 *******************************

 This section describes how you can configure the pipeline to suite your model training.
-This guide is written with the assumption that the user has prior knowledge of the technical terms associated with typical Machine Learning training pipelines.
-Readers will also need to have prior knowledge of the python programming language and yaml configuration files.
-The following parts will describe the image classification section and the documentation conventions used.
+\ The following parts will describe the image classification section and the documentation conventions used.

 Image Classification